GoogleChrome/web.dev/src/site/content/en/blog/css-props-and-vals/index.md

 CSS.
-While incredibly useful today, they have shortcomings that can make them hard to work with: they can take any value so they may be accidentally overridden with something unexpected, they always inherit their values from their parent, and you can’t transition them.
-With Houdini’s [CSS Properties and Values API Level 1](https://drafts.css-houdini.org/css-properties-values-api/), these shortcomings are transcended, making CSS custom properties incredibly powerful!
+While incredibly useful today, they have shortcomings that can make them hard to work with: they can take any value so they may be accidentally overridden with something unexpected, they always inherit their values from their parent, and you can't transition them.
+With Houdini's [CSS Properties and Values API Level 1](https://drafts.css-houdini.org/css-properties-values-api/), these shortcomings are transcended, making CSS custom properties incredibly powerful!

 ## What Is Houdini?

-Before talking about the new API, let’s talk about Houdini quickly.
-The CSS-TAG Houdini Task Force, better known as CSS Houdini or simply Houdini, exists to “develop features that explain the ‘magic’ of styling and layout on the web”.
+Before talking about the new API, let's talk about Houdini quickly.
+The CSS-TAG Houdini Task Force, better known as CSS Houdini or simply Houdini, exists to "develop features that explain the 'magic' of styling and layout on the web".
-The collection of [Houdini specifications](https://drafts.css-houdini.org/) are designed to open up the power of the browser’s rendering engine, allowing both deeper insight into our styles and the ability to extend our rendering engine.
+The collection of [Houdini specifications](https://drafts.css-houdini.org/) are designed to open up the power of the browser's rendering engine, allowing both deeper insight into our styles and the ability to extend our rendering engine.
 With this, typed CSS values in JavaScript and polyfilling or inventing new CSS without a performance hit are finally possible.
 Houdini has the potential to